-Certain procedures like gastroenterostomy and gastrojejunostomy may be advised if all other solutions fail.
+If all other solutions fail, procedures like gastroenterostomy and gastrojejunostomy may be advised.
 These can be used to create a new opening between the stomach and small intestine or the stomach may also be linked directly to the jejunum.

 10 Ways to Treat Gastroparesis Naturally

 Diet is the first one on the list of natural options for gastroparesis treatment.
 Eating small portions more frequently is often helpful in patients with manageable gastroparesis.
 Processed foods, typical allergens, high-sugar doses must be avoided.
 For those with severe conditions, a special gastroparesis diet made up of an IV liquid food mixture may be prescribed.
 This concoction may be supplied through a tube in the chest.

 2. Lifestyle Change

 Another example of non-pharmacological gastroparesis treatment is lifestyle modification, which includes discontinuing smoking and alcohol use, stress management and relaxation, and regular exercise.
 For natural help with stress management, try Premier Max B-ND.